-A discontinuous control scheme was proposed to track feasible trajectories for 2-DOF underactuated manipulators, class-I and class-II.
-The proposal ensures ultimate boundedness of the solution of the closed-loop system dynamics, and allows to track feasible trajectories under drifts in initial conditions.
-Numerical simulations in two different underactuated manipulators verified the effectiveness of the proposed controller.
+A discontinuous control scheme was proposed to track feasible trajectories for UMS with SONHC.
+The proposal ensures ultimate boundedness of the solution of the closed-loop system dynamics, and allows to track feasible trajectories under large drifts in initial conditions.
+Numerical simulations fo the Acrobot under the action of the proposed controller showed a good tracking performance.